Donor Profile

 What are the details of the Netherlands’ ODA Budget?

-On Budget Day, 2024, the Dutch government announced a EUR3.6 billion (US$3.9 billion) total budget for the Minister for Foreign Trade and Development Assistance and saw EUR300 million (US$300 million) in cuts from the 2025 development budget.
+On Budget Day 2024, the Dutch government announced a EUR3.6 billion ( US$4.1 billion) total 2025 budget for the Minister for Foreign Trade and Development Assistance and saw EUR300 million ( US$316 million) in cuts from the 2025 development budget.

-Additionally, the new government will no longer tie the development budget to the size of the Dutch economy, ending the practice of allocating 0.7% of GNI, as per OECD guidelines.
+Additionally, the government announced that aid would no longer tie the development budget to the size of the Dutch economy, ending the practice of allocating 0.7% ODA/GNI as per OECD guidelines.
+In March 2025, a majority in the Dutch Senate adopted a motion calling on the government to reinstate linking the ODA budget to GNI.
+The Spring Bill to be presented in April 2025 is expected to provide further details on this.

 How does the Netherlands determine its ODA budget?